A great event to walk off the Christmas celebrations, and to kick start your New Year fitness regime! Join our London Winter Walk.

 How do I record how many kilometers I have walked?

-Strava is a free, easy to use app that can track your kilometers throughout March.
+Strava is a free, easy to use app that can track your kilometers throughout October.
 We highly recommend downloading it for this challenge.
-You will also receive a March Dog Walking Challenge tracker with your t-shirt and bandana, which you can use to tick off your kilometers.
+You will also receive an October Dog Walking Challenge tracker with your dog bandana, which you can use to tick off your kilometers.

 Can I start early or late?